ibm-cloud-docs/account/iam-manage-user-account.md

 Use {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) to manage users in your account.
 You can invite users, cancel invitations, remove a user from an account, or update a user's IBMid.
 {: shortdesc}

 All users must accept an invitation to become an active user within a new account.
+For more information, see [Canceling or resending pending invitations](/docs/account?topic=account-iamuserinv&interface=ui#pending-invitations)
-[Learn more.](#pending-invitations) {: important}
+{: important}

 ## Before you begin